 - a.
 To limit the amount of money that may be contributed to each candidate for public office by any individual or organization in any election; - b.
 To limit the amount of money that each candidate will spend in the course of an election campaign, by voluntary agreement; and - c.
-To provide sufficient incentives to elicit voluntary commitments from candidates that they will limit campaign expenditures. - d.
-It is the purpose and intent of this law to prohibit contributions by organizations in order to develop a broader base of political advocacy within the community. - de.
+To provide sufficient incentives to elicit voluntary commitments from candidates that they will limit campaign expenditures. - de.
 This law is enacted in accordance with the terms of Section 5 of Article XI of the Constitution of the State of California and pursuant to the police powers of the Charter of the City of Albany.